 This raises the question of overall body pH.
 We know scientifically that an acidic extracellular environment increases immune response – given that an acidic environment itself is a signal that the body is out of balance.
 Unfortunately it is not a balanced immune response, and can create an even more dangerous environment.
 In fact, acidic pH shows inhibition of respiratory activity.

-Respiratory problems – as we all know now – are the focal point in severe cases of COVID 19 – whether you can get enough oxygen or not to survive.
+Respiratory problems – as we all know now – are a focal point in severe cases of COVID 19 – whether you can get enough oxygen or not to survive.
+It appears from the reports that there is simply not enough oxygen in the blood, not that the lungs themselves are not working.
+An interesting problem that requires the vasculature to be relaxed rather than oxygen forced in through the lungs.

 You can test your pH with pH strips, and alkalinize your extracellular space with nutrition.